Samizo-AITL/aitl-training/README.md

 The purpose of this repository is to:

-- Define **training objectives and competence requirements** for AITL-based design
+- Define **training objectives and competence requirements** for AITL-based design activities
-- Organize education materials into a **traceable training structure**
+- Organize educational materials into a **traceable and auditable training structure**
-- Support **ISO9001 Clause 7.2 (Competence)**-oriented education and training
+- Support education and training aligned with **ISO 9001 Clause 7.2 (Competence)**
-- Enable organizations to adopt AITL **without compromising design responsibility**
+- Enable organizations to adopt AITL **without compromising design responsibility or accountability**

 ---